jethanivijay/devopswithgithubhack/Challenges/Challenge05.md

 1. Demonstrate the technology to secure your APIs
 2. Demonstrate what changes you have made to existing implementations
-3. Demonstrate end-to-end functionality is in alignment with the solution blueprint
+3. Demonstrate end-to-end functionality in alignment with the solution blueprint

 ## Learning Resources